The Active Optics System on the Vera C. Rubin Observatory: Optimal Control of Degeneracy Among the Large Number of Degrees of Freedom: Results

 Another inherent system degeneracy involves the interplay between $B_{1,2}$ and $B_{2,1}$, and between $B_{1,1}$ and $B_{2,2}$.
 When these are actuated in opposing directions, their effects neutralize, whereas concurrent movements result in additive effects.
 These two modes are apparent in the unscaled version on $v_0$ and $v_{41}$, and $v_1$ and $v_{40}$.
 After scaling, however, the characteristic modes with high singular values tend to emphasize M2 bending modes instead of M1M3 ones, thus rendering $B_{1,1}$ and $B_{1,2}$ comparatively less significant in favor of $B_{2,1}$ and $B_{2,2}$.
 This effect is also manifest at the spectrum's lower end: while the unscaled matrix identifies the tenth and ninth most degenerate characteristic modes ($v_{40}$ and $v_{41}$) as involving the opposite movements of $B_{1,2}$ and $B_{2,1}$, and $B_{1,1}$ and $B_{2,2}$, scaling adjusts their significance to $\tilde{v}_{33}$ and $\tilde{v}_{35}$, incorporating a pronounced contribution from M1M3 modes.

-Lastly, mode $\tilde{v}_{40}$ in the rescaled basis, combining $B_{1,6}$, $B_{1,15}$, and to a lesser extent $B_{1,13}$, $B_{1,17}$, and $B_{2,7}$, also warrants mention.
+Lastly, mode $\tilde{v}_{43}$ in the rescaled basis, combining $B_{1,6}$, $B_{1,15}$, and to a lesser extent $B_{1,13}$, $B_{1,17}$, and $B_{2,7}$, also warrants mention.
 The bending mode Figures \ref{fig:m1m3} and \ref{fig:m2} suggest why these combinations minimally affect or neutralize each other's impact on the wavefront.
 A similar rationale, grounded in optical intuition, can be applied with varying degrees of ease to the remainder of the characteristic modes to discern the interplay among different degrees of freedom.

-Examining these results, it becomes clear the characteristic modes do not necessarily represent the actual state of the telescope's optics but instead indicate the "easiest" way, within the system's limitations, of producing the measured wavefront errors.
+Examining these results, it becomes clear the characteristic modes do not necessarily represent the actual state of the telescope's optics but instead indicate the ``easiest'' way, within the system's limitations, of producing the measured wavefront errors.
 This will not guarantee the precision of the estimated optical state; however, the contributions from the estimated state will provide a comparable wavefront and are the best estimate and strategy for correction we can derive.
 For example, in the presence of noise, it's impossible to determine whether the optical aberration caused by $B_{1,1}$ originates from M1M3 or its counterpart $B_{2,2}$ on M2.
 This ambiguity underscores the value of characteristic modes as a crucial framework for estimating the optical state and implementing system corrections.
 Indeed, the rescaled characteristic mode basis selects M2 as the prevalent mode, reflecting its greater corrective capacity within the system.

 Finally, it is worth mentioning the changes observed in the singular value distribution.
-For the rescaled matrix we still have significantly lower singular values, but the decay is steeper, an effect arising from the rescaling of the different modes.
+For the rescaled matrix we still have significantly lower singular values, but the decay is steeper, effectively resembling a power law, an effect arising from the rescaling of the different modes.